aothman/hiscore/README.md

 ## More Complex Example

-You can also use **HiScore** to make multi-levels scores by creating sub-scores that pass their inputs up a tree.
+To quickly create a well-tempered score, it is suggested to include objects with low, middle, and high values for each attribute in the reference set.
+Since this requires scoring an exponential number of objects, you can use **HiScore** to create multi-level subscores that propopagate up a tree.
 This enables the easy creation of reference sets for scores with dozens of attributes.

 Consider a simplified version of the [World Health Organization safety score for water wells](http://www.ncbi.nlm.nih.gov/pubmed/22717748), which depends on two sub-scores: